Performance Dashboard – 2024/25 Outturn

 “Continue to build community capacity and support community infrastructure through the continuation of a grant scheme”

-• Progress Overview: As previously reported, at its meeting on 18th June 2024 Cabinet agreed to award funding to 11 projects as part of the 3rd round of UKSPF Community Capacity Building and Infrastructure Support grant scheme.
-The projects supported will help to build capacity to deliver social action projects and/or improve community provision, in turn helping to build pride in place and/or increase life chances.
+• Progress Overview: At its meeting on 18th June 2024 Cabinet agreed to award funding to 11 projects as part of the 3rd round of UKSPF Community Capacity Building and Infrastructure Support grant scheme.
+The projects supported helped to build capacity to deliver social action projects and/or improve community provision, in turn helping to build pride in place and/or increase life chances.
 All grant awards have now been made and recipient organisations have 12 months in which to complete their projects.

 • Status: Green